Contract of Indemnity

 Logic along the same lines was explained in The New India Assurance Company Ltd. v The State Trading Corporation of India Ltd and Another[15], and the aforementioned view was upheld, where the bench opined that irrespective of whether a loss has been incurred, the defendant is liable in case of breach of contract.

 Osman Jamal and Sons Ltd. v.
 Gopal Purushottam[16] was one of the first cases to provide indemnity before payment.
-The plaintiff company was a commission agent for the defendant’s company and in return they promised to indemnify any losses incurred by the plaintiff with respect to these particular transactions.
+The plaintiff company was a commission agent for the defendant’s company and in return, they promised to indemnify any losses incurred by the plaintiff with respect to these particular transactions.
 Upon one such incident where the plaintiff incurred losses, they filed for recovery of indemnity from the defendant since their firm went into liquidation.
-To this the defendant argued that the plaintiff was entitled to maintain the suit only if they paid the amount of liability.
+To this, the defendant argued that the plaintiff was entitled to maintain the suit only if they paid the amount of liability.
 The court held that,

 “Indemnity is not necessarily given by repayment after payment.
 Indemnity requires that the party to be indemnified shall never be called for payment.”